pdn4kd/pdn4kd.github.io/_posts/2025-02-28-research_eprvgraphs.markdown

 date:   2025-02-28 00:00:01 -0500
 tags: research stars notes
 ---
 Results are grouped by relevant feature.
 There is some redundancy in the graphs.
 All captions should be considered rough notes.
+(This is the "green prime" list, as the rest are not explored in the paper at all)

 ## General Feature Histograms / all P-modes
 All 4 p-mode compensation methods are shown as seperate graphs here.
 They are ordered: fixed 5 minute, fixed 10 minute, scaled with stellar parameters (mass and radius), and scaled with stellar parameters (surface gravity and effective temperature).

 # Exposure Times